Cash App vs Zelle: Which Payment App Is Right for You?

 Both apps solve the problem of moving money quickly, but they serve different needs.
 Zelle works best for fast, free transfers between bank accounts with no app balance to manage.
 Cash App offers a broader financial toolkit with a debit card, Bitcoin, stock investing, and the flexibility to work without a traditional bank.

-For sellers collecting payments in person, these P2P apps weren't built for the job.
+If you are a merchant collecting payments in person, neither P2P app was built for the job.
 JIM accepts contactless payments on your iPhone with a flat 1.99% fee and instant payouts to your JIM Visa® Prepaid Card.
 No card reader, no monthly charges.
+For a full breakdown of accepting payments on the go, see this guide to in-person payment options for your business.

 Ready to accept payments wherever business takes you?
 Download JIM and start selling in minutes.